US ambassador angers Poles with letter to prime minister

-WARSAW, Poland — The U.S. ambassador to Poland has triggered anger in Poland with a letter allegedly sent to the prime minister that takes his government to task over its treatment of a U.S.-owned independent television station.
+WARSAW, Poland — The U.S. ambassador to Poland triggered anger in Poland with a letter to the prime minister that takes his government to task over its treatment of a U.S.-owned independent television station.

-The note on embassy letterhead that was signed by Ambassador Georgette Mosbacher circulated in Polish media Tuesday.
+The letter from Ambassador Georgette Mosbacher circulated in Polish media Tuesday.
 It misspells the last name of Prime Minister Mateusz Morawiecki and addresses him with the wrong title, as well as misspelling the name of the interior minister.

 Overall, ties between the U.S. and Poland are good and Poland is lobbying for a permanent U.S. military base that it has promised to name “Fort Trump.”
 Poland’s conservative, nationalist government also has a lot of ideological similarities with U.S. President Donald Trump.
 It was not clear who leaked the letter and government officials seemed eager to play it down.